Irtaza2009/adobe-wakatime/README.md

 ## Supported Adobe Applications

 This plugin uses **Adobe Manifest v5** and **Adobe CEP 11**.
-Versions after `23.3.0` (UXP 6.0 or higher) should work as intended.
+Versions after `23.3.0` should work as intended.
-While older versions may also work, please note that they are not officially supported.
+Older versions also work, but please note that they are not officially supported.

+### Applications supported:

+- Photoshop (only if `legacy` is available)
+- After Effects
+- Audition
+- Illustrator
+- Premiere Pro
+- **Please note:** these applications have been tested with this plugin, there may be other compatible Adobe applications that are not listed here.

 ## Installation